mdelobelle/metadatamenu/README.md

         /* the value of the field in the file */
         value: string | undefined,

+        /* unicity of the field in the note: if false it means that this field appears more than once in the file */
+        unique: boolean,

         /* the fileClass name applied to this field if there is a fileClass AND if the field is set in the fileClass or the fileClass it's inheriting from */
         fileClass: string | undefined,